Mike Westbrook: Later work

-More recent projects include Fine 'n Yellow, a piece written in celebration of the lives of Margery and John Styles, two friends who were founders of the Westbrook newsletter, The Smith's Academy Informer.
+Later projects included Fine 'n Yellow, a piece written in celebration of the lives of Margery and John Styles, two friends who were founders of the Westbrook newsletter, The Smith's Academy Informer.
 The piece was recorded and CD copies were given to subscribers of the newsletter.
-It has since had a general CD release.
-Kate and Mike were once again joined by saxophonists Pete Whyman and Chris Biscoe.
+It later had a general CD release.
+Kate and Mike were again joined by saxophonists Pete Whyman and Chris Biscoe.
 Steve Berry played bass and Jon Hiseman featured on drums.
 The piece received its first public performance in a concert that marked Mike Westbrook's 75th birthday at Kings Place in London on 2 April 2011.
 The musicians at the performance with Kate and Mike Westbrook were Chris Biscoe, Chris Caldwell and Andy Tweed, saxophones; Karen Street, saxophone and accordion; Steve Berry, bass; and Simon Pearson, drums.
-Another work was premiered at this concert, The Serpent Hit, which used the above musicians but without Steve Berry.
-The Serpent Hit, like Fine 'n Yellow, has texts by Kate Westbrook and music by Mike Westbrook.
-Yet another project finds Mike working with some of the finest west country musicians in The Mike Westbrook Big Band.
-They play a number of Westbrook originals and Mike's arrangements of pieces by Duke Ellington and others.
+Another work was premiered at this concert, The Serpent Hit, which used the same musicians but without Steve Berry.
+The Serpent Hit, like Fine 'n Yellow, had texts by Kate Westbrook and music by Mike Westbrook.
+Another project found Westbrook working with some of the finest west country musicians in The Mike Westbrook Big Band.
+They performed Westbrook originals and his arrangements of pieces by Duke Ellington and others.

-In 2012, the trio released Three into Wonderfull, an album digitally re-mastered by Jon Hiseman, presenting a cross-section of the group's recordings over three decades as well as previously unreleased material from the mid-1990s.
+In 2012, the trio released Three into Wonderfull, an album digitally re-mastered by Jon Hiseman, which presented a selection of the group's recordings over three decades, with previously unreleased material from the mid-1990s.

-The Mike Westbrook Big Band, also now known as The Uncommon Orchestra, released an album called A Bigger Show in 2016.
-Recorded in concert at the Barnfield Theatre (Exeter) by Jon Hiseman and Miles Ashton, it is a reworking of the Waxeywork Show originally performed by The Village Band.
-The 21-member line-up include long-term Westbrook collaborators such as Dave Holdsworth and Alan Wakeman, as well as younger, rising musicians.
+The Mike Westbrook Big Band, later known as The Uncommon Orchestra, released an album called A Bigger Show in 2016.
+Recorded in concert at the Barnfield Theatre (Exeter) by Jon Hiseman and Miles Ashton, it was a reworking of the Waxeywork Show originally performed by The Village Band.
+The 21-member line-up included long-term Westbrook collaborators such as Dave Holdsworth and Alan Wakeman, as well as younger rising musicians.

-Mike Westbrook was 80 years old in 2016 and as part of the celebrations recorded his first solo piano album for 40 years, entitled PARIS.
+Westbrook was 80 years old in 2016, and as part of the celebrations he recorded his first solo piano album for 40 years, entitled PARIS.
 It was recorded live over two nights at Hélène Aziza's art gallery in Paris by drummer Jon Hiseman.

+Death

+Westbrook died peacefully, on 11 April 2026, at the age of 90, at the Royal Devon and Exeter Hospital.
+He was survived by his second wife Kate (nee Bernard), whom he married in 1976, and a son and daughter from his first marriage to Caroline Menis which ended in divorce, and also by three stepchildren.

+The Times described him as "one of Britain's most creative, experimental and daring jazz composers".